Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Threshold Strategies of Debt Run Model

 The figure also illustrates the relation between different barriers, which has been theoretically proved in Theorem \ref{Theorem2}; the debt run barrier is always greater than or equal to the illiquidity barrier, which in turn is always greater than or equal to the insolvency barrier.\\

-\centerline{[Insert Figure \ref{fig: simulation continuous} here.]} To finish this subsection, we show in Figure \ref{fig:distribution} the debt run barrier $D_t^{Run}$ with different assumptions on the random variable $\xi$, the representative short-term creditor's belief on the proportion of short-term creditors not rolling over their funding.
-The top line shows the debt run barrier when $\xi$ is \emph{uniformly distributed}, so the creditor's belief on the survival probability of debt runs at the rollover date $T_n$ is $\theta(X_{T_n})=\min\{1,\psi X_{T_n}\}$.
-From the next top line to the bottom line, they correspond to the debt run barrier with $\xi$ following \emph{normal distribution} truncated on $[0,1]$ with mean $\mu=0.5$ and variance $\sigma^2=1,1/3,1/6,1/12$.
-That is, $\xi$ has density function
+\centerline{[Insert Figure \ref{fig: simulation continuous} here.]} Finally, we show in Figure \ref{fig:distribution} the debt run barrier $D_t^{Run}$ with different assumptions on the random variable $\xi$, the representative short-term creditor's belief on the proportion of short-term creditors not rolling over their funding.
+The top line shows the debt run barrier when $\xi$ is \emph{uniformly distributed}: $f(\cdot|X_{T_n})=1$.
+From the next top line to the bottom line, they correspond to the debt run barrier with $\xi$ following \emph{normal distribution} truncated on $[0,1]$ with mean $\mu=0.5$ and variance $\sigma^2=1,1/3,1/6,1/12$ on $T_n$.
+That is, $\xi$ has the conditional density

 where $\phi$ and $\Phi$ are the density function and the cumulative distribution function of a normal random variable $N(\mu,\sigma^2)$ respectively.
 The top line and the bottom line have the same mean $0.5$ and the same variance $1/12$, which illustrates that the uniform distribution assumption is more conservative for the creditors compared to the normal distribution assumption.
 On the other hand, for the normally distributed $\xi$ with the same mean, the larger the variance is, the higher the debt run barrier. \\